opencog/opencog/opencog/execution/README.md

 stored in the GSN/GPN atom.

-The problem is that this makes the Atom fatter still (every Atom would need to have an SCM in it, a PyObject in it, an hl for Haskell...)
+The problem is that this makes the Atom fatter still (every Atom would need to have an SCM in it, a PyObject in it, an Hs for Haskell...)
-The alternative would be to use a map to store only the afftecte atoms.
+The alternative would be to use a map to store only the affected atoms.
 The map should live in the atomspace, because deleted atoms would have to be removed from the map, as well.
-Thus, there would need to be a calls
+Thus, there would need to be a calls such as this:

 ```
 SCM AtomSpace::getSCM(Handle);